9501sam/yamatrail-site/content/xv6/lab10/index.md

 這一題要我們實做出 mmap

->  mmap can be called in many ways, but this lab requires only a subset of its features relevant to memory-mapping a file.
-You can assume that addr will always be zero, meaning that the kernel should decide the virtual address at which to map the file. mmap returns that address, or 0xffffffffffffffff if it fails. length is the number of bytes to map; it might not be the same as the file's length. prot indicates whether the memory should be mapped readable, writeable, and/or executable; you can assume that prot is PROT_READ or PROT_WRITE or both. flags will be either MAP_SHARED, meaning that modifications to the mapped memory should be written back to the file, or MAP_PRIVATE, meaning that they should not.
+>  `mmap` can be called in many ways, but this lab requires only a subset of its features relevant to memory-mapping a file.
+You can assume that addr will always be zero, meaning that the kernel should decide the virtual address at which to map the file. `mmap` returns that address, or `0xffffffffffffffff` if it fails. length is the number of bytes to map; it might not be the same as the file's length. prot indicates whether the memory should be mapped readable, writeable, and/or executable; you can assume that prot is `PROT_READ` or `PROT_WRITE` or both. flags will be either `MAP_SHARED`, meaning that modifications to the mapped memory should be written back to the file, or `MAP_PRIVATE`, meaning that they should not.
 You don't have to implement any other bits in flags. fd is the open file descriptor of the file to map.
 You can assume offset is zero (it's the starting point in the file at which to map).